GrammaTech/ddisasm/README.md

 ## Introduction

-The analysis contains three parts:
+The analysis contains two parts:

-- The C++ files generate a binary `bin/datalog_decoder` which takes care of reading an elf file and generating several `.facts` files that represent the inital problem.
+- The C++ files take care of reading an elf file and generating facts that represent all the information contained in the binary.

 - `src/datalog/*.dl` contains the specification of the analyses in datalog.
-It takes the basic facts and computes likely EAs, chunks of code, etc. The results are stored in `.csv` files.
-These files can be compiled into `/bin/souffle_disasm`
+It takes the basic facts and computes likely EAs, chunks of code, etc. The results are represented in GTIRB or can be printed to assembler code using the gtirb-pprinter.

 ## Dependencies